jonwerber/movie-app/README.md

 # movie test app

-open directory
+#prereqs
+nodej

+#to view project,
-npm install; npm run
+npm install; npm run , it will load on localhost:8000